Steven-Thomson/paper/paper.md

 Steve Thomson

 # Title
-This is the title of my paper
+This is the title of my paper - this time on a new branch

 # Intro
 This is the start of my paper